The 20 Best Sturge-Weber Syndrome Doctors Near Me in Maryland, US

 Offers Telehealth

 Dr. Douglas Ball is an associate professor of medicine at the Johns Hopkins University School of Medicine.
 He holds a joint appointment in oncology.
 His areas of clinical expertise include diagnostic radiology, endocrine oncology, thyroid cancer and thyroid diseases.
 Dr. Ball earned his M.D. from the George Washington University School of Medicine.
 He completed his residency at the University of Pittsburgh-Presbyterian University Hospital and performed a fellowship in endocrinology and metabolism at Johns Hopkins.
 His research interests include medullary thyroid cancer, differentiated thyroid cancer and anaplastic thyroid cancer.
 Dr. Ball is rated as an Experienced provider by MediFind in the treatment of Sturge-Weber Syndrome.
-His top areas of expertise are Medullary Thyroid Carcinoma, Thyroid Cancer, Anaplastic Thyroid Cancer, Papillary Thyroid Cancer, and Thyroidectomy.
+He is also highly rated in 20 other conditions, according to our data.
+His clinical expertise encompasses Medullary Thyroid Carcinoma, Thyroid Cancer, Anaplastic Thyroid Cancer, and Papillary Thyroid Cancer.
+Dr. Ball is board certified in American Board Of Internal Medicine.

 Experienced in Sturge-Weber Syndrome